Analytify/wp-analytify/readme.txt

 Tags: google analytics, WordPress Analytics, analytify, tracking, analytics, google analytics dashboard, install analytics, e-commerce, track, track visitor, statistics, WooCommerce analytics, best google analytics, enhanced ecommerce tracking
 Requires at least: 3.0
 Tested up to: 4.6.1
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Simple setup & you get Google Analytics Dashboard for WordPress.
-Enhanced eCommerce Google Analytics Tracking for WooCommerce is available.
+Analytify 2.0 is the must-have Plugin for Google Analytics!
+Now Enhanced eCommerce Tracking is available for WooCommerce and EDD!

 == Description ==

-[Analytify](http://analytify.io/details) - makes Google Analytics simple for everywhere in WordPress (posts,pages and custom post types etc).
+**[Analytify](http://analytify.io/details)** - makes **Google Analytics** simple for everywhere in WordPress (posts, pages and custom post types).
 It presents the statistics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
 Now you can get **Google Analytics Dashboard** inside your WordPress Dashboard within a minute.

-> **Google Analytics Premium Partner** - [Read](https://www.google.com/analytics/partners/company/5179388639313920/gadp/5629499534213120/app/5707702298738688/listing/5639274879778816) what Google is saying about us.

 **Analytify 2.0 is here!
-Google Analytics Like Never Before!**
+Google Analytics Like Never Before!
+Must check those stunning [Screenshots](https://wordpress.org/plugins/wp-analytify/screenshots/)!**

-> **Premium Version:**<br>
+**Premium Version:**<br>
 > This plugin has a premium version, which is more easy to install, and shows **Real-Time Stats**, **Campaign Stats**, **ShortCodes**, *Front-end Stats*  and more reports in backend and front-end.
 Also premium version has better e-commerce tracking (Buy [Add-ons](http://analytify.io/add-ons/) with premium), and campaigns management.
 Get the affordable Premium Version from [analytify.io](http://analytify.io/upgrade-from-free) . **Bundle price** is also available with Addons.

-**[WooCommerce Enhanced eCommerce](https://analytify.io/go/WooCommerce)** tracking and report dashboard right inside your WordPress is now available.
-[Take a look](https://analytify.io/go/WooCommerce).
+**Google Analytics Premium Partner** - [Read](https://www.google.com/analytics/partners/company/5179388639313920/gadp/5629499534213120/app/5707702298738688/listing/5639274879778816) what Google is saying about us.

 **Features:**